High-field Overhauser DNP in silicon below the metal-insulator transition: Abstract

 \section{Abstract}

-We report the hyperpolarization of $^{29}$Si in n-doped silicon crystals, with dopings concentrations in the range of $1-3 \times 10^{17}$ cm$^{-3}$.
-The sign of the enhancement and its frequency dependence suggest that the $^{29}$Si spins are directly polarized by donor electrons via an Overhauser mechanism within exchange-coupled donor clusters.
-Nuclear polarization enhancement is observed within clusters where the exchange energy is comparable to the donor hyperfine interaction.
-However the donor nuclei do not appear to be directly involved in the hyperpolarization of the silicon spins.
+Single crystal silicon is an excellent system in which to explore dynamic nuclear polarization (DNP), as it exhibits a continuum of properties from metallic to insulating as a function of doping concentration and temperature.
+At low doping concentrations DNP has been observed to occur via the solid effect, while at very high doping concentrations an Overhauser mechanism is responsible.
+Here we report the hyperpolarization of $^{29}$Si in n-doped silicon crystals, with doping concentrations in the range of 1--3$\times 10^{17}$ cm$^{-3}$.
+In this regime exchange interactions between donors become extremely important.
+The sign of the enhancement in our experiments and its frequency dependence suggest that the $^{29}$Si spins are directly polarized by donor electrons via an Overhauser mechanism within exchange-coupled donor clusters.
+The exchange interaction between donors only needs to be larger than the silicon hyperfine interaction (typically much smaller than the donor hyperfine coupling) to enable this Overhauser mechanism.
+Nuclear polarization enhancement is observed for a range of donor clusters in which the exchange energy is comparable to the donor hyperfine interaction.
+The DNP dynamics are characterized by a single exponential time constant that depends on the microwave power, indicating that the Overhauser mechanism is the rate-limiting step.
+Since only about 2\% of the silicon nuclei are located within one Bohr radius of the donor electron, nuclear spin diffusion is important in transferring the polarization to all the spins.
+However, the spin-diffusion time is much shorter than the Overhauser time due to the relatively weak silicon hyperfine coupling strength.
 In a 2.35 T magnetic field at 1.1 K, we observed a DNP enhancement of $244 \pm 84$ resulting in a silicon polarization of $10.4 \pm 3.4$ \% following two hours of microwave irradiation.